 Why You Should Run in Costa Rica

-Here is why you should leave the tour bus behind and run through the jungle instead.
+So, let me tell you, from my heart, why you should leave that tour bus behind and run through this incredible jungle with us instead.

 1. It Is the “Real” Costa Rica (No Tourists Allowed)